-2.50% Bloomington, Carbondale, and Normal
+2.50% 5 municipalities (Bloomington, Carbondale, Mt.
+Vernon, Normal, and

-2.25 Danville and Springfield
+Springfield)

+2.25 1 municipality (Danville)

-2.00 7 municipalities
+2.00 9 municipalities

-1.75 8 municipalities and Cook County
+1.75 10 municipalities and Cook County

-1.50 21 municipalities
+1.50 23 municipalities

-1.25 23 municipalities, including Chicago
+1.25 21 municipalities, including Chicago

-1.00 77 municipalities
+1.00 85 municipalities

-0.75 24 municipalities
+0.75 21 municipalities

-0.50 14 municipalities
+0.50 12 municipalities

 0.25 4 municipalities

 The RTA and DuPage County Water Commission impose the maximum rates allowed.
 The Madison County Metro East Transit District imposes 0.25%, and the St. Clair County Metro East Transit District imposes 0.75%.
 Madison and St. Clair Counties also impose the Metro East Park and Recreation District tax at 0.1%.
-The Department of Revenue collects these local taxes on top of the 6.25% statewide tax.
+The Department of Revenue collects these local taxes on top of the state's 6.25% tax.

 The Illinois Municipal Code authorizes non-home-rule municipalities by referendum to tax sales, except of food and drugs, for public infrastructure and/or property tax relief at rates of 0.25%, 0.50%, 0.75%, or 1.0%.
-If such a tax is approved on or after July 14, 2010, the proceeds may also be used for municipal operations through 2020.
+Proceeds of such a tax approved on or after July 14, 2010 may also be used for municipal operations through 2020.
 The Illinois Department of Revenue collects those taxes for the municipalities imposing them.
-(65 ILCS 5/8-11-1.1 and 5/8-11-1.3) Over 140 municipalities impose such taxes.
-A provision intended specifically for East Peoria allows it to impose a sales tax in 0.25% increments (65 ILCS 5/8-11-1.6); it imposes 1.25%.
+(65 ILCS 5/8-11-1.1 and 5/8-11-1.3) Over 150 municipalities impose such taxes.
+A provision intended specifically for East Peoria allows it to impose a sales tax in 0.25% increments (65 ILCS 5/8-11-1.6); it imposes 1.75%.

-Any county by referendum may impose a sales tax, except on food and drugs, in 0.25% increments for public safety, public facility, or transportation purposes.
+Any county by referendum may impose a sales tax, except on food and drugs, in 0.25% increments for public safety, public facility, mental health, substance abuse, or transportation purposes.
 The Illinois Department of Revenue collects those taxes.
-(55 ILCS 5/5-1006.5) At least 42 counties impose them.
+(55 ILCS 5/5-1006.5) At least 44 counties impose them.

-Any county (except Cook) by referendum may impose a sales tax in 0.25% increments up to 1%, except on food and drugs, for school facility purposes.
-Forty-nine counties impose the tax, each at a 1% rate.
+Any county (except Cook) by referendum may impose a sales tax in 0.25% increments up to 1%, except on food and drugs, for (1) school facility purposes, and/or (2) school resource officers and mental health professionals.
+Fifty-six counties impose the tax, each at a 1% rate.
 The Illinois Department of Revenue collects these taxes.
 (55 ILCS 5/5-1006.7)

-A municipality may designate an area as a business district and, if the area is deemed blighted and unlikely to be developed without assistance, impose a sales tax within the district, except on food and drugs, in 0.25% increments up to 1% to fund plans and projects in the district.
+A municipality may designate an area as a business district and, if the area is deemed blighted and unlikely to be developed without assistance, impose a sales tax within the district, except on food and drugs, in 0.25% increments up to 1%, to fund planning and projects in the district.
 The Illinois Department of Revenue collects these taxes.
 (65 ILCS 5/11-74.3-6(b) and (c))

 A flood prevention district (authorized to be formed by Madison, Monroe, and St. Clair Counties) may by ordinance impose a sales tax, except on food and drugs, of 0.25% for up to 25 years if the district board determines that an emergency exists regarding levee repair or flood prevention.
-Proceeds are to be used to pay the costs of emergency levee repair and flood prevention, and to secure the payment of bonds issued for these purposes.
+Proceeds are to be used to pay the costs of emergency levee repair and flood prevention, and to repay bonds issued for these purposes.
 Each of those counties currently imposes the tax, which the Illinois Department of Revenue collects.
 (70 ILCS 750/25)

-A municipality or county that has established a STAR ( $\underline{S}$ ales $\underline{T}$ ax and $\underline{R}$ evenue) bond district may impose a sales tax, except on food and drugs, in 0.25% increments up to 1% on sales in the STAR bond district.
+A municipality or county that has established a STAR (Sales Tax and Revenue) bond district may impose a sales tax, except on food and drugs, in 0.25% increments up to 1% on sales in the STAR bond district.
 Revenues may be used to pay off STAR bonds.
 The Illinois Department of Revenue collects such taxes.
 (50 ILCS 470/31(b) and (c))